 The external environment in which an organisation exists consists of a bewildering variety of factors.
-These factors (could also be termed as influences) are events, trends, issues and expectations of different interested groups.
-Events are important and specific occurrences taking place in different environmental sectors.
-Trends are the general tendencies or the courses of action along which events take place.
-Issues are the current concerns that arise in response to events and trends.
+These factors (could also be termed as influences) are events, trends, issues and expectations of different interested groups e.g. sale trend of different products.

+- 1. Events are important and specific occurrences taking place in different environmental sectors. - 2.
+Trends are the general tendencies or the courses of action along which events take place e.g. sale trend of different products - 3.
+Issues are the current concerns that arise in response to events and trends. - 4.
 Expectations are the demands made by interested groups in the light of their concern for issues.
 For example, the gas leakage accident at the Union Carbide factory at Bhopal and the resulting holocaust was an event.
 The trend that has arisen is a general tendency on the part of the regulatory authorities and organisations to be conscious about safety form hazardous exposure to chemicals.
 The issue is of a rising concern about environmental pollution.
 The expectation of the general public from the government is of legislating changes in rules and regulations pertaining to safety measures and stricter enforcement through mechanisms.
 By monitoring the environment through environmental scanning, an organisation can consider the impact of the different events, trends, issues and expectations on its strategic management process.
 Since the environment facing any organisation is complex and its scanning absolutely essential, strategists have to deal cautiously with the process of environmental scanning.
 The effort has to be to deal with it in such a manner that unnecessary time and effort is not expended, while important factors are not ignored.
 For this to take place, it is important to devise an approach, or a combination of different approaches, to environmental scanning.
-Environmental scanning helps the firms to adjust to environmental change at a right time to encash opportunities.
-It tries to improve organisational performance be making manager aware of issues related to firm's environment